abbasmoosajee07/AlgoVault/synacor/README_synacor.md

 ### Room Uniqueness

 One major challenge was identifying and tracking distinct rooms during BFS traversal.
 Initially, room uniqueness was determined using an MD5 hash of the room description.
-However, this approach failed when rooms shared identical descriptions but were logically different (e.g., symmetrical branches or hidden exits).
+However, this approach failed when rooms shared identical descriptions but were logically different (e.g., symmetrical branches or hidden exits),.

 **Current workaround**:
 - Room IDs are derived from hashed descriptions.
 - Additional logic or in-game cues may be needed to disambiguate identical rooms.
+- Overcame identical rooms, next to each other by a hardcoded solution.
+- Removed the backtracking prevention, to allow for a more holistic solution, albeit coming at the cost of a longer solution.

 This remains an area for future improvement, potentially using exit structure, inventory state, or dynamic tagging of room paths.